hailwood/silverstripe-ajax-dropdown/README.md

 $field->setPageLength(150);     // Set the number of results that will be returned on each search or "load more"
 // Each of the above methods also has an associated "getter" e.g. $field->getPageLength();
 ```

+## Other Methods
+This field extends `DropdownField` so any methods you can call on there e.g. `setEmptyString()` will also work here.

+## Other Modules
+This field should work with most other modules, I have explicitly tested this with [sheadawson/silverstripe-quickaddnew](https://github.com/sheadawson/silverstripe-quickaddnew)